andsens/docopt.sh/README.rst

     in the script.
 Use --no-auto-params to disable this behavior.
     The parser in naval_fate.sh is already up-to-date.

-Not that once you have generated the parser, you can move the codeblock to any other place in your script.
+Note that once you have generated the parser, you can move the codeblock to any other place in your script.
 The generator will automatically find the code and replace it in-place.